Kondor Path Tours

 MADE IN PERU bread AND BIZCOCHUELS

-Oropesa in Cusco and Concepción in the Mantaro Valley is disputing the Peruvian capital of bread.
+Oropesa in Cusco and Concepción in the Mantaro Valley are disputing the Peruvian capital of bread.
 The competition between the famous Cusco kick and the Junín anise bread is so even that neither Andrés Ugaz (note researcher) can say who wins in taste: both are exquisite.
-Because this is Peruvian artisan bread: it is eaten only thanks to mysterious ingredients that intervene in cooking.
+Because this is Peruvian artisan bread, it is eaten only thanks to mysterious ingredients that intervene in cooking.
 It is not the same as eating bread baked in an intelligent machine cooked with eucalyptus leaves and fine wood.

 THE POTATO IS PRESENT AT THE RICH AND POOR TABLE FOR THE SAME